evpgh/breathing.tips/README.md

 ## New tip
 To add a new tip it is *not required* to have advanced coding skills.
 To add a new tip, clone the repo and create a PR with following changes:
 - new html file `tip-name.html`
-- new json file `tip-name.json` with a valid "hold.empty", "inhale", "hold.full", "exhale", "repeat" and "envmap" attributes
+- new json file `tip-name.json` with a valid "hold_empty", "inhale", "hold_full", "exhale", "repeat" and "envmap" attributes
 - env map generated most easily through the sandbox method described [here](https://doc.babylonjs.com/how_to/use_hdr_environment#sandbox)

 ## HDRI